sanketd617/ng-weather/README.md

 This web app displays weather data of different cities.
 The data is fetched from openweathermap API.

+## Live preview
+This web app is hosted on AWS for preview.
+It can be view on http://3.89.93.88

 ## How to view weather data
 1. Tap any card
 2. After the card flips, enter the city name in the text box